Tropical Amplitudes: Classical geometry and the tropical limit

-Two specific kind of cells are of particular physical interest, that we call the analytic cell and the non-analytic cell\underline{s}.
-This terminology introduced by \cite{Green:1999pv} in the context of the analyticity properties of one-loop string theory amplitudes refers in our case to the corresponding cells of the moduli space over which integration is performed.
-The analytic cell corresponds to the less deep strata of $\Mbar$ which tropicalizes to the tropical curve which is the $n$-valent weight-$g$ vertex.
-The non-analytic cells correspond to the deepest strata of $\Mbar$ and give rise to pure tropical graphs made of trivalent vertices only.
+Two specific kinds of domains are particularly interesting from the physical perspective that shall be called ``analytic domain'' and ``maximally non-analytic domain{s}'', respectively.
+This terminology is borrowed from \cite{Green:1999pv} and refers to the analyticity of the string amplitudes restricted to these domains.
+The analytic domain corresponds to the most superficial strata of $\Mbar$ which tropicalizes to the $n$-valent weight-$g$ vertex.
+In this domain, the string theory integrand has no poles in the $t_j$ moduli and it is possible to take the limit $\apt$ directly inside the integral.
+This gives the primary UV divergences of the field theory amplitudes, at any loop order, the most divergent parts of field theory amplitudes.
+The maximally non-analytic domains correspond to the deepest strata of $\Mbar$ and give rise to pure tropical graphs made of trivalent vertices only; this is the field theory unrenormalized amplitude.